mikeeheler/dle-keygen/README.md

 With these tools you can punish and reward your players, either by editing their stats directly, or sending them specially-coded mail bombs that granted them gold or whatever.
-The Player Editor included an action to "reset" a player so it was as if a day had passed and they could play another set of turns.
+The Player Editor includes an action to "reset" a player so it was as if a day had passed and they could play another set of turns.
 Very handy for a SysOp.